 - 4 clamps (to secure wood while drying)

-- Paint your canvas in two generous coats of white paint.
-It’s ok to go a bit heavy on the paint as an irregular build up in some areas will add to the texture and dimension of the piece.
+1. Paint your canvas in two generous coats of white paint.
+It’s ok to go a bit heavy on the paint as an irregular build up in some areas will add texture and dimension to the piece.

 Tip: we suggest cutting the timber at least 5mm longer than you think you’ll need.
 That way you can place all the timber around the frame and shave off additional length where needed.